cemusta/NSGAII_UCT/README.md

 # NSGAII_UCT

-For basic usage, put all of the sample data into bin folder and start application with following command line:
+For basic usage, put all of the sample data into bin folder and start application.

-ConsoleApp 0.7 < params.in
+~~ConsoleApp 0.7 < params.in~~

 It will start GA for 200 population sized 10.000 generation for UCT problem.